sofwerx/android-tensorflow-gun-classification/README.md

 I chose to use the inception model for easy integration into the android app.
 This model also allows for real-time classification on newer android device.
 If you are installing this app on an old phone or tablet, it is going to be really slow.

 ### Android Device
 I used the Galaxy S8 and Galaxy Tab for testing.
 The Tab was very very slow for object recognition.
-I had to install adb and verify that adb can see the phone.
+I also installed adb and verified that adb can detect the phone.
 I followed this link for adb installation [What is adb](https://developer.android.com/studio/command-line/adb.html#move).
 There are also many articles and youtube videos on how to install adb and detect the device.